Azure-Samples/active-directory-dotnet-native-uwp-v2/README.md

 ---
+services: active-directory
+platforms: dotnet
+author: Shama-K
+level: 200
+client: UWP
+service: Microsoft Graph
+endpoint: Microsoft identity platform
+page_type: sample
 languages:
 - csharp
-- powershell
 page_type: sample
-description: "This sample shows how to use the Microsoft Authentication Library for .NET to get an access token and call the Microsoft Graph from a UWP app."
 products:
 - azure
 - azure-active-directory
 - windows
 - windows-uwp
 - office-ms-graph
+description: "This sample demonstrates how to use the Microsoft Authentication Library for .NET to get an access token and call the Microsoft Graph from a UWP app."
 urlFragment: uwp-signing-in-graph-aad
 ---